patrickjames242/react-extend-components/README.md

 ## Custom Components

-By default, the `createComponentExtenderGroup` factory function gives you access to all the html elements listed in React's JSX.IntrinsicElements interface.
+By default, the `createComponentExtenderGroup` factory function gives you access to all the HTML elements listed in React's JSX.IntrinsicElements interface.

 You're able to use them with this convenient syntax.